View Your Personalized Student Checklist

 It's up to you to make sure you're on top of your studies and keeping up with the syllabus.
 No one will be checking up on you to make sure you're doing homework, so self-motivation and hard work are key to getting good grades!

-College is a time to spread your wings, and extracurricular activities is a great way to do just that.
+College is a time to spread your wings, and extracurricular activities are a great way to do just that.
 Whether its Fraternity and Sorority Life, intramural sports or a club, you'll challenge yourself and meet plenty of new friends along the way!
 Some members may even be older students who can provide some more first-year tips and guide you as a first-year student.

 Build a Support System